 I first heard about the 100 day project about a year ago but I couldn't participate at the time.
 Fast forward one year later and I was reminded about the project completely by accident and just in time to figure out what I wanted to do.
 My first ever colour study was sitting on my desk at the time and the idea just popped in to my mind straight away!

-The process was supposed to be a bit messy and playful, and while it is still playful, my brushstrokes have become a bit more intentional and precise.
-While I do like both styles, I'm on a journey to finding a happy medium throughout the rest of the project.
+The process was supposed to be a bit messy and playful, and while it is still playful, my brushstrokes have become a bit more intentional and precise as the days go by.
+While I do like both styles, I'm on a journey to finding a happy medium between the two throughout the rest of the project.

 I've been featured on the 100 Creatives podcast, by Sally Harris, who's doing #100daysofpodcasting for her project.
 How fun!
 My interview is episode 27, where we talk about the things and people that inspire us and also about how I chose my project idea.

-You can follow along with the rest of my project daily on Instagram!
+You can follow along with the rest of my project daily on Instagram, as well as other projects I may be working on and various snapshots of my life!
 My unique hashtag for this project is #100daysofexploringcolour.
 You can find even more creatives taking part in this challenge under #the100dayproject!